Co-op Staff Accountant

 Hybrid Work Schedule

 At McCay Duff LLP, you can have a rewarding and exciting co-op placement (or term).
-We understand that a career in accounting is about far more than numbers.
-It is about dreams, the journey and achieving long term personal success – So take your co-op journey with us.
-We will allow you the opportunity to immerse yourself in the world of public accounting by giving you maximum exposure and insight into our many clients and all the services we provide.
-Join us for a challenging opportunity to thrive in a medium-sized public accounting firm and start putting your studying into practice.
+We understand that a career in accounting is about far more than numbers; it is about dreams, the journey and achieving long-term personal success.
+So start by taking your co-op journey with us.
+Our opportunity allows you to immerse yourself in the world of public accounting by giving you maximum exposure and insight into our many clients and services.
+Join us for an invaluable hands-on experience to thrive in a medium-sized public accounting firm and start putting your learning into practice.
+We will give you responsibility from the beginning and support you along the way.

 IF YOU ARE LOOKING FOR A REWARDING CO-OP OPPORTUNITY, WE WOULD LOVE TO MEET YOU!

-Over the four months of your co-op term, you will gain relevant experience in our primary public accounting services and get an introduction to many major competencies related to the CPA designation process.
+Over the four months of your co-op term, you will gain relevant practical experience in our primary public accounting services of audit and accountancy work and learn how they complement each other.
+You will also be introduced to many major competencies related to the CPA designation process.

-The term will begin with an orientation to acquaint you with our office, management, methodologies, and software systems training that the firm uses.
-Then we will assign you to work on actual files and be given numerous opportunities to assist senior staff and work independently on working papers, and corresponding financial statements for a breadth of small and medium-sized clients across different industries.
-You will also have exposure to the preparation of corporate and personal income tax returns as you work through your first busy season with us.
+The term will begin with an orientation to acquaint you with our firm, policies and procedures, a tour to navigate our working environment, and software training on the firm’s systems necessary to prepare a file from start to finish through case studies.
+Once you have completed the onboarding items, you will shadow a senior member of the team which will help you connect your studies and training to our client files, ultimately transitioning into working through your own assigned client files.
+Over your internship, there will be numerous opportunities to assist senior staff and work independently on assurance engagements, working papers, and corresponding financial statements for a breadth of small and medium-sized clients across different industries.
+You will also be exposed to preparing corporate and personal income tax returns as you work through your first busy season with us.

 Training and Development

-Above and beyond your initial onboarding systems training, the office hosts regular internal training seminars and lunch & learn sessions that you are encouraged and expected to participate in to grow and develop your accounting skills.
+Above and beyond your initial onboarding systems training, the office hosts regular internal training seminars and lunch-and-learn sessions that you are encouraged and expected to participate in to grow and develop your accounting skills during your co-op term.

 You will be assigned a mentor who will be accessible and committed to your professional and personal development during your internship.
-Your mentor will provide you with coaching, support, and guidance to develop valuable enabling and technical competencies that will form the foundation of your CPA journey.
-We ask you to take an active and practical role in your assigned engagements fostering plenty of individual responsibility on accounting and tax files.
+Your mentor will provide you with coaching, support, and guidance to develop the essential enabling and technical competencies that will form the foundation of your CPA journey.
+We ask you to take an active and practical role in your assigned engagements fostering plenty of individual responsibility on the files you work on.

 - Perform technical work remotely, in the office or in the field on assigned engagements under supervision;